isomorphic-software/smartclient-docs/classes/DetailViewerEditProxy.md

 | Name | Type | Optional | Default | Description |
 |------|------|----------|---------|-------------|
 | newValue | [String](#type-string) | false | — | the new component data |

 ---
-## Method: DetailViewerEditProxy.getInlineEditText

-### Description
-Returns the text based on the current component state to be edited inline.
-Called by the [EditProxy.inlineEditForm](EditProxy.md#attr-editproxyinlineeditform) to obtain the starting edit value.

-Returns the component's data one-field-per-line as specified in [DetailViewerEditProxy.dataDisplaySeparatorChar](#attr-detailviewereditproxydatadisplayseparatorchar).

----